briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 ## Interactivity

 I use a few plugins for interactity on my site.
-These plugins needed some slighy modifications and upgrades
+These plugins needed some slight modifications and upgrades

 ### Drift